51st-Vfw/JAFDTC/doc/README.md

 # Preliminaries

-Before discussing the user interface, it is helpful to outline some of the key abstractions that JAFDTC uses.
+It is helpful to outline some of the key abstractions that JAFDTC uses before digging into its operation.

 ## Configurations & Systems

-JAFDTC allows you to manage multiple avionics *Configurations* for multiple airframes.
+JAFDTC allows you to manage multiple avionics *Configurations* across several airframes.
 Currently, JAFDTC supports A-10C Warthog, AV-8B Harrier, F-14A/B Tomcat, F-15E Strike Eagle,
 F-16C Viper, F/A-18C Hornet, and Mirage M-2000C airframes.